armory/documentation/_spinnaker/operator-config.md

 **spec.expose**: This section contains configuration for exposing Spinnaker.

 - `spec.expose.type`: How Spinnaker will be exposed.
-Currently only `service` is supported, which will use Kubernetes services to expose Spinnaker.
+Currently, only `service` is supported, which will use Kubernetes services to expose Spinnaker.
 - `spec.expose.service.type`: Should match a valid Kubernetes service type (i.e. `LoadBalancer`, `NodePort`, `ClusterIP`).
 - `spec.expose.service.annotations`: Map containing any annotation to be added to Gate (API) and Deck (UI) services.
 - `spec.expose.service.publicPort`: Integer allowing you to change the listening port.